-The operating Cord 23 is first anchored by a Washer through the centre hole of the $34^{\circ} \times 24^{\circ}$ Flanged Plate secured to the top of one of the cages.
-It is then taken over one of the winding wheels 4, around two of the $\frac{1}{2}^{\circ}$ guide Pulleys mentioned above, (Fig. 10.6d) and wound three times around the Boiler 19.
-The Cord is next led under the two remaining $\frac{1}{2}^{\circ}$ guide Pulleys, over the second winding wheel 4, and lastly is fastened by a Washer to the $3\frac{1}{2}^{\circ} \times 2\frac{1}{2}^{\circ}$ Flanged Plate on the top of the second cage.
+The operating Cord 23 is first anchored by a Washer through the centre hole of the $3\frac{1}{2} \times 2\frac{1}{2}$.
+Flanged Plate secured to the top of one of the cages.
+It is then taken over one of the winding wheels 4, around two of the $\frac{1}{2}$ guide Pulleys mentioned above, (Fig. 10.6d) and wound three times around the Boiler 19.
+The Cord is next led under the two remaining $\frac{1}{2}$ guide Pulleys, over the second winding wheel 4, and lastly is fastened by a Washer to the $3\frac{1}{2} \times 2\frac{1}{2}$.
+Flanged Plate on the top of the second cage.

 The appearance of the model can be considerably enhanced by bolting a double track of rails to the roadway leading from the engine-house to the shaft, and placing on them Hornby trucks to represent the actual "tubs" used for carrying the coal to the surface.
-In the illustration Hornby Side Tipping Wag ns are used for this purpose.
-A final touch of realism can be added by filling the sides of the shaft by cardboard or stiff paper, as shown in the min illustration, and fitting the cages themselves with electric light bulbs.
+In the illustration Hornby Side Tipping Wagons are used for this purpose.
+A final touch of realism can be added by filling the sides of the shaft by cardboard or stiff paper, as shown in the fath sides of the shaft by cardboard or stiff paper, as shown in the fath side shaft by cardboard or stiff paper, as shown in the light bulbs.

-The completed model is a close reproduction of the pit-head gear to be seen at collieries.
-In most up-to-date mines the cages are raised and lowered by powerful electric winding machinery, but steam winding engines are still in use at many collieries.
-The great winding drums operate the cages at very high speeds.
-For example, at one well-known mine in Yorkshire the cages are raised from a depth of 2,850 feet to the surface in about 40 seconds.
+great winding drums operate the cages at very high speeds.
+For example, at one well-known mine in Yorkshire the cages are raised from a depth of 2.850 feet to the surface in about 40 seconds.

 Usually the winding drums are tapered in shape and the winding rope starts at the smaller end of the drum.
-With this arrangement the cages reach their maximum speed gradually, soon after starting, and slow down again just before they reach the bottom of the shaft.
-One cage is raised while the other is lowered, and by this means the strain on the winding engine is reduced and less power is required to drive it.
+With this arrangement the cages reach their maximum speed gradually, soon after starting, and slow down again just before they reach the bottom of the

-The cages are fitted with safety devices to preven the cage falling down the shaft in the event of the winding rope breaking.
-This device consists of stee grabs, which are mounted on the top of the cage and held clear of the shaft by the tension of the winding rope.
+The cages are fitted with safety devices to prevent the cage failing down the shaft in the event of the winding rope breaking.
+This device consists of steel grabs, which are mounted on the top of the cage and held clear of the shaft by the tension of the winding rope.
 If the rope breaks the tension is released and powerful springs automatically come into action and force the grabs outward so that they grip the sides of the shaft.